simone-betito/msdv-thesis-SB/ideation/outline2.md

 #Thesis Outline – Repatriation

 0.  **Synopsis**
     a.
-I am visualizing indicators to facilitate art repatriation discussions while also keying in on a few case studies to hopefully increase reconciliation and nation building.
+I am visualizing indicators to facilitate art repatriation discussions while also keying in on a few case studies to hopefully increase reconciliation and natiosn building.

     b.
 I am visualizing indicators to facilitate art repatriation discussions while also keying in on a few case studies to hopefully increase reconciliation and nation building while similarly making museums more equitable places for all.